 Someone won't, or someone will have it configured in the wrong way.

 The last project where I got this answer had violations in 1500 files, and everyone was sure all code was formatted correctly.

 You should have this check in your pipeline for when the tool itself is updated.
 They might have changed a rule.
 In this case, you should probably reformat the whole codebase inside the PR that introduces the update.

 Zero lint errors or warnings

-Most people agree that you shouldn't have any lint errors.
-I'd say you also should not have any warnings.
-If you allow warnings, you're going to end up with pointless discussions around whether an error should be a warning or a warning should be an error or which warnings are safe to ignore.
-Save yourself the time and fix all warnings and errors.
+Most people agree that you shouldn't have any lint errors, and I'd say you also should not have any warnings.
+If you allow warnings, you're going to end up with pointless discussions around whether an error should be a warning or a warning should be an error, or which warnings are safe to ignore.
+Save yourself time and fix all warnings and errors.

 I would also suggest that you agree on a set of rules that make sense in a way that there is a good reason for them to be there.
 I'll give you an example.